Biographies of members of the Commission

 Moosa Jiwaji, BSc (Hon.), MBA, LL.B.

-Moosa Jiwaji has been appointed for a term beginning September 30, 2010 and ending on June 30, 2013.
+Moosa Jiwaji has been appointed for a term beginning September 30, 2010 and his current term will expire on July 24, 2016.
 Born in Kenya, Moosa Jiwaji graduated from the University of Dar-es-Salaam in Tanzania with an honours degree in Science.
 He then came to Canada to study for his Master's in Business Administration at the University of Alberta and upon completion, he joined the Alberta Department of Housing as a Policy and Planning Analyst.
 After a few years with the Department, he decided to study law and graduated from Dalhousie Law School in Halifax in 1990.
 He articled to the late Justice Harradence of the Alberta Court of Appeal and after his admission to the Law Society of Alberta, Mr. Jiwaji established his own law firm in Edmonton.
 While in practice, he also obtained his certification in Mediation and Arbitration from the Alberta Arbitration and Mediation Society.
 He has also served on the Board of the Centre for Mediation & Restorative Justice (CMRJC) and is a mediator with the Provincial Civil Law Division.

 Mr. Jiwaji is a member of the Law Society Practice Review Committee and has previously served on the Credentials and Education, Family Law Advisory and the Public Education Committees of the Law Society.
 He is also a member of the Canadian Bar Association and was the Chair of the Alternative Dispute Resolution Northern Section and Vice-Chair of the CBA International Development Section.
 In 1998, together with other Canadian lawyers, he went on a CBA mission to East Africa to meet with lawyers in Kenya, Tanzania and Uganda.
 Mr. Jiwaji has presented various papers at LESA (Legal Education Society of Alberta) seminars in Family Law and teaches the "Parenting After Separation" course.
 He has also taught the Chambers Advocacy course to new lawyers.